There are apparently oyster farms around here.

 He was very friendly and gave me a little souvenir which was a knitted magnet with the name of the town.

-There was a church with the striking colour in this town, too.
+There was a church with striking colours in this town, too.

 The bust in the main square was golden.